 8 Studies Show iPads in the Classroom Improve Education

+1.)
 A research study, conducted in Auburn, Maine showed that Kindergartner students using iPads scored much higher on literacy tests than students that didn’t use the device.
-Source: TUAW -Tweet this interesting stat from @TUAW
+Source: TUAW - Tweet this interesting stat from @TUAW

+3.)
 According to Pearson Foundation’s survey More than six in ten college students and high school seniors agree that tablets help students to study more efficiently (66% and 64%) and help students to perform better in classes (64% and 63%).
-Source: Pearson Foundation- Tweet this stat from @PFoundation
+Source: Pearson Foundation - Tweet this stat from @PFoundation

+4.)
 A study from KIPP Academy in Houston, TX showed the percentage of students who rated either proficient or advanced (the 'passing' rate) was 49% percent higher in the 'flipped classrooms' using the iPads than in the traditional classrooms with no iPads.
-Source: TUAW- Tweet this stat from @TUAW
+Source: TUAW - Tweet this stat from @TUAW

-In a study done by Houghton Mifflin Harcourt in California showed that students using iPads saw their math test scores increase 20% in one year compared to students using traditional textbooks.
-Source: CNN Tech- Tweet this stat from @CNNTech
+- 5.)
+In a study done by Houghton Mifflin Harcourt in California, showed that students using iPads saw their math test scores increase 20% in one year compared to students using traditional textbooks.
+Source: CNN Tech - Tweet this stat from @CNNTech

-iPad technology in the classroom can be a powerful tool for learning and comprehension.
-The interactivity it provides can make for a very engaging experience, definitely for elementary school aged students.
-I think we will only continue to hear more studies and stories about how the use of iPads in the classroom is improving education.
-Classroom technology like iPads really does make an incredible learning tool.
+I think we will only continue to hear more studies and stories about how the use of iPads in the classroom are improving education.